steveschr/BMS-for-Sailboat/Readme.md

 40mA current draw, 80mA when LCD lit.

 # Construction
 Main board, Balance board, temperature sensor boards and current shunt board.
-A combination of surface mount and through hole.
+A combination of surface mount and through hole components.
 I assembled these with the printed stencil and a hot plate for the surface mount.
 EasyEDA format schematic & board as well as gerbers for all.
+STL files for 3d printing of required cases and mounting bases.
 3D print using PetG or similar.
 PLA is too brittle.
 Boards & LCD fit on printed pins, flatten pins with a soldering iron.
 No screws needed.
 3D printed stencil for main board (Thank you to https://solder-stencil.me/ )